Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - \[PRP\] Nearest 11A621: \"Captain's hatch\" walls suck and have holes as they are clearly not intended for this.
 - \[PRP\] Wherever the hell https://youtu.be/hFE3jzjq_WY is at.
 - \[PRP\] Croup Manor 2F ref https://www.youtube.com/watch?v=qJAYTCSn7y8
-- \[PRP\] 0.53: CorvegaAssemblyPlant01 in both baseline and UIL flavors are busted for previs.
-Only an issue for the stable builds.
-Unstable has this cell working, probably from process improvements.
-- \[PRP\] Future builds should NOT have regenerated precombines for PPF.
-It's a waste of time.
-Build precombines in PRP stage.
 - \[PRP\] **High Priority** Once the new stable is set, rebuild ALL patches against it.
 - \[PRP\] Vault114 Third floor railing occlusion is broken \(haven't figured out a good way to fix, tried all the usual methods\)
 - \[U31719\] \[-8, 0\] Commonwealth - 16002F and 16002A missing side of SCOL mesh \(sidewalk\), held pending investigation to model welding.